-The Bowood Hotel lies within the estate of the same name which is situated in the town of Calne in the heart of the county of Wiltshire in the UK.
+The Bowood Hotel lies within the estate of the same name, which is situated in the town of Calne in the heart of the county of Wiltshire in the UK.
 You are 5 miles from Chippenham and only a 15-minute drive from the pretty town of Devizes.
-The town is also the location of the infamous Caen Hill flight of locks where 16 locks are stacked continuously along the steep canal, it’s recognised as an ancient monument and makes for an impressive sight.
+The town is also the location of the infamous Caen Hill flight of locks where 16 locks are stacked continuously along the steep canal.
+It’s recognized as an ancient monument and makes for an impressive sight.

 Best Time To Visit

-The UK is a great all-year-round destination which doesn’t experience particularly harsh winters or hot summers.
-Bowood Hotel was gorgeous when we visited with the autumn colours creating a sea of oranges, reds and browns but I imagine would also be especially beautiful in the late springtime when the gardens would be a full bloom and a summer visit would have the bonus of being able to take full advantage of the large terrace found outside the restaurant and bar.
+The UK is a great all-year-round destination that doesn’t experience particularly harsh winters or hot summers.
+Bowood Hotel was gorgeous when we visited, with the autumn colors creating a sea of oranges, reds, and browns, but I imagine would also be incredibly beautiful in the late springtime when the gardens would be a full bloom, and a summer visit would have the bonus of being able to take full advantage of the large terrace found outside the restaurant and bar.

 How To Get There

 The hotel lies conveniently just off the M4 between Calne and Chippenham.
-The central location makes it an ideal meeting place for a weekend with extended family or for a special occasion and there were several groups doing just that when we visited.
-Bristol Airport is the nearest and lies just 30 miles from the hotel.
+The central location makes it an ideal meeting place for a weekend with extended family or for a special occasion, and several groups were doing just that when we visited.
+Bristol Airport is the nearest and lies only 30 miles from the hotel.